Specific gravity and Water Absorption Test of Aggregates are major important tests to be performed on aggregate.

 Significance of Water Absorption Test On Aggregates

-There is a basic 3 method specified to find out the specific gravity of aggregates based on their sizes.
+There is a basic 3 methods specified to find out the specific gravity of aggregates based on their sizes.

 - The aggregates are larger than the 10mm (Basket method)